Frameworks /Framework support /Next.js /Legacy Runtime /

 Visit our Next.js adapter docs for info on newer versions of Next.js.

-• Image optimization.
 The next/image component allows you to automatically optimize images for your site on-demand, as they’re requested by users.
-On Netlify, next/image uses ipx and On-demand Builders by default.
-For further optimization, you can route image requests through Netlify Image CDN.
+On Runtime v4, next/image uses ipx and On-demand Builders by default.
+With the current adapter, Netlify Image CDN is used instead to simplify the setup of your site.

 # Redirects and rewrites